 We caution you that these statements are not guarantees of future performance or events and are subject to a number of uncertainties, risks and other influences, many of which are beyond our control, which may influence the accuracy of the statements and the projections upon which the statements are based.
-Factors that may affect our results include, but are not limited to, the risk factors that are included in Part I, Item IA of our 2014 Form 10-K. Any one or more of these uncertainties, risks and other influences could materially affect our results of operations and whether forward-looking statements made by us ultimately prove to be accurate.
+Factors that may affect our results include, but are not limited to, the risk factors that are included in Part I, Item IA of our 2016 Form 10-K. Any one or more of these uncertainties, risks and other influences could materially affect our results of operations and whether forward-looking statements made by us ultimately prove to be accurate.
 Our actual results, performance and achievements could differ materially from those expressed or implied in these forward-looking statements.
 We undertake no obligation to publicly update or revise any forward-looking statements, whether from new information, future events or otherwise.

 Our Management's Discussion and Analysis of Financial Condition and Results of Operations section discusses our financial statements, which have been prepared in accordance with accounting principles generally accepted in the United States of America.
 The preparation of these financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 On an on-going basis, we evaluate our estimates and judgments, including those related to revenue recognition accrued expenses, financing operations, contingencies and litigation.
 We base our estimates and judgments on historical experience and on various other factors that are believed to be reasonable under the circumstances, the results which form the basis for making judgments about the carrying value of assets and liabilities that are not readily apparent from other sources.
-Actual results may differ from these estimates under different assumptions or conditions.
-The most significant accounting estimates inherent in the preparation of our financial statements include estimates as to the appropriate carry value of certain assets and liabilities which are not readily apparent from other sources.
-These accounting policies are described at relevant sections in this discussion and analysis and in the notes to the financial statements included in this report for the three months ended March 31, 2015.
+Actual results may differ from these estimates as to the appropriate carry value of certain assets and liabilities which are not readily apparent from other sources.
+These accounting policies are described at relevant sections in this discussion and analysis and in the notes to the financial statements include in this report for the three months ended March 31, 2017.